-A man jailed for rape has been set free after niece confessed she lied under oath.
+A man jailed for sexual assault has been set free after niece confessed she lied under oath.

 The man only identified as AJC, was imprisoned on September 12, 2014, following a testimony by his niece that he had defiled her at their home.